 - 1. Submit an application for admission with payment of the \$20 non-refundable fee to the NFC Office of Admissions. - 2.
 Have a high school diploma or GED.
 Submit final, official, sealed transcripts from your high school/GED and all previously or currently enrolled colleges to the NFC Office of Admissions. - 3.
 Dual enrolled students must have approval of high school principal and meet dual enrollment criteria. - 4.
-Complete the Test of Adult Basic Education (TABE) within the first six (6) weeks of admission into the program and achieve the required minimum TABE scores of 10.0 in Reading, 10.0 in Mathematics, and 10.0 in Language prior to program completion.
-A \$10 fee is required to be paid at the time of testing.
-Exemptions from meeting TABE basic skills exit requirements will be evaluated by the Office of Enrollment Services and the program advisor.
+Complete a basic skills assessment within the first six (6) weeks of admission into the program and achieve the required minimum basic skills levels of 10.0 in Reading, 10.0 in Mathematics, and 10.0 in Language prior to program completion.
+Exemptions from basic skills requirements exist and will be evaluated by the Office of Enrollment Services and the program advisor.
+Students must demonstrate the basic skills required for the program before a certificate of completion can be awarded.